ProfessorWolf333/Anomalous-Stock-Predictions-/README.md

-This This predictive system has been independently verified by:
+This predictive system has been independently verified by:

 Professional analysts